 - Caterina Sforza allegedly did this in real life as well.
 She certainly cared more about other points of strategy than about getting her sons back, at any rate.

-- In Philip K. Dick's short story "Human Is", Jill's husband, Lester, gets his body stolen by an alien while on a business trip to the dying planet Rexor IV.
-About a week later, the Rexorian is tracked down by the FBI, who tell Jill that they can apprehend Rexorian culprit and even get her real husband back - all she has to do is testify on tape to the (incredibly obvious) change in her "husband"'s behavior.
-Jill, however, decides to play dumb, as Lester was a tremendous Jerkass whereas the Rexorian's only noticable flaw appeares to be his outdated grasp of English.
+- In Philip K. Dick's short story "Human Is", Jill's husband Lester gets his body stolen by an alien while on a business trip to the dying planet Rexor IV.
+About a week later, the Rexorian is tracked down by the FBI, who tell Jill that they can apprehend the Rexorian culprit and even get her real husband back - all she has to do is testify on tape to the (incredibly obvious) change in her "husband"'s behavior.
+Jill, however, decides to play dumb, as Lester was a tremendous Jerkass whereas the Rexorian's only noticeable flaw appears to be his outdated grasp of English.

 - When Winger gets kidnapped by ratmen to trade for Singe, this is Garrett's reply.
 It's equal parts Bluffing, Pity the Kidnapper and Winger being Winger.